Roblox/roact/docs/api-reference.md

 `update` can be used to change the props of a component instance created with `mount` and is useful for putting Roact content into non-Roact applications.

-!!! warning
-	`Roact.update` takes ownership of the `instanceHandle` passed into it and may unmount it and mount a new tree!

-	Make sure to use the handle that `update` returns in any operations after `update`, including `unmount`.
+As of Roact 1.0, the returned `RoactTree` object will always be the same value as the one passed in.

 ---

 ### Roact.unmount
 ```
-Roact.unmount(instance) -> void
+Roact.unmount(tree) -> void
 ```

 !!! info
 	`Roact.unmount` is also available via the deprecated alias `Roact.teardown`.
 It will be removed in a future release.

-Destroys the given `ComponentInstanceHandle` and all of its descendants.
+Destroys the given `RoactTree` and all of its descendants.
 Does not operate on a Roblox Instance -- this must be given a handle that was returned by `Roact.mount`.

 ---